 - Individual plans are produced collaboratively with staff and are reviewed with the children.

 - ELSA support promotes sensitive ways of understanding a child’s view or needs.

 9. Any arrangements made by the governing body or the proprietor relating to the treatment of complaints from parents or carers of pupils with special educational needs concerning the provision made at the school

 |The Headteacher and SENCo, working with governors, make sure the allocated budget, additional funds and resources are used appropriately for pupils with SEND.

-- Parents with a complaint are able to contact our SENCo or the Headteacher.
+- Parents with a complaint are able to contact our SENCo, INCO, or the Headteacher via the School Office.

 - If this fails to resolve the issues then a parent can submit a formal complaint to the headteacher.

-- Our complaints procedure is available from the school office or website and sets out the steps for making a formal complaint.
+- Our complaints procedure is available from our website or the School Office and sets out the steps for making a formal complaint.